epost/fql2/README.md

-FQL2
+Categorical Data IDE
 ====

 About
 -----

-IDE and compiler for the next iteration of FQL, the functorial query language.
+An IDE for the functorial query languages developed at categoricaldata.net.

 Build
 -----